stancl/payu_opencart_3/README.md

 ## Installation

-Download this repo as a zip, extract the folder, and then compress the *contents* of that folder into a new zip that ends in `.ocmod.zip`.
+[Download this repo as a zip](https://github.com/stancl/payu_opencart_3/archive/refs/heads/master.zip), extract the folder, and then compress the *contents of that folder* into a new zip that ends in `.ocmod.zip`.

+## Customer notifications

+One of the features this fork adds is notifying customers when the PayU status of their order changes.

+To enable this, simple fill out the *PayU Notifications email* fields in the extension config, for each status that you want to notify the customer about.

+A few notes:
+- Per [the docs](https://developers.payu.com/en/restapi.html#status_update): *"To enable `WAITING_FOR_CONFIRMATION` status, payment methods on your POS need to have auto-receive turned off.
+Otherwise, all successful payments for an order will automatically trigger `COMPLETED` status."*.
+This means that if you have auto-receive enabled (you most likely do), you won't receive the `WAITING_FOR_CONFIRMATION` status at all.
+- On successful payments, the flow is like this:
+    - `Status of the new transaction` set
+    - After the customer makes a payment: `PayU Notifications Status: Pending` is set
+    - Immediately afterwards: `PayU Notifications Status: Completed` is set
+    - **Therefore**: you likely don't want to be sending notifications for the *Pending* status
+- The same happens with unsuccessful payments.
+The only difference is that the last notification is for `Cancelled` instead of `Completed`, but the rest of the flow is identical (including `Pending` being sent first).

+If the *PayU Notifications email* field is empty (for any status), the extension will not notify the customer about the status being set, and it will use `PayU Notification` as the comment, to make it clear that the status comes from PayU.

 ## Testing cards